Fighter aircraft

-Fighter aircraft are fixed-wing military aircraft designed primarily for air-to-air combat.
+Fighter aircraft (early on also pursuit aircraft) are military aircraft designed primarily for air-to-air combat.
 In military conflict, the role of fighter aircraft is to establish air superiority of the battlespace.
-Domination of the airspace above a battlefield permits bombers and attack aircraft to engage in tactical and strategic bombing of enemy targets.
+Domination of the airspace above a battlefield permits bombers and attack aircraft to engage in tactical and strategic bombing of enemy targets, and helps prevent the enemy from doing the same.

 The key performance features of a fighter include not only its firepower but also its high speed and maneuverability relative to the target aircraft.
 The success or failure of a combatant's efforts to gain air superiority hinges on several factors including the skill of its pilots, the tactical soundness of its doctrine for deploying its fighters, and the numbers and performance of those fighters.

 Many modern fighter aircraft also have secondary capabilities such as ground attack and some types, such as fighter-bombers, are designed from the outset for dual roles.
-Other fighter designs are highly specialized while still filling the main air superiority role, and these include the interceptor, heavy fighter, and night fighter.
+Other fighter designs are highly specialized while still filling the main air superiority role, and these include the interceptor and, historically, the heavy fighter and night fighter.